-This fresh and flavorful piña colada smoothie is packed with tropical flavor like pineapple and coconut and also provides all the goods for an energizing, balanced meal with protein, fiber, and plant-based fats to keep you satisfied!
+This fresh and flavorful pina colada smoothie is packed with tropical flavor like pineapple and coconut and also provides all the goods for an energizing, balanced meal with protein, fiber, and plant-based fats to keep you satisfied!

-If you want an instant vacation in your mouth, this piña colada smoothie recipe is calling your name (you’ll also love this Tropical Green Smoothie)!
+If you want an instant vacation in your mouth, this pina colada smoothie recipe is calling your name (you’ll also love this Tropical Green Smoothie)!
 It is packed with all the tropical flavors you crave to feel like you’re lounging beachside, and if you close your eyes and imagine the sound of the waves, you might just be momentarily transported!

-How to make this Piña Colada Smoothie Vegan
+How to Make This Smoothie Vegan

 - extra 1/2 cup frozen pineapple